Felipenho/Felipenho/README.md

 - Working full time with Docker, Linux, AzureDevOps and Azure Services.
 - Studying Python, Go and Hashicorp Stack.

-Trying to automate and containerize what I can! <br>
+Trying to automate and containerize what I can!
-A DevOps enthusiast, ask me about anything, I'll be happy to help!

 Wanna talk?
 Send me a message!